HL7NZ/mws-ig/input/pagecontent/searchAllergyIntolerance.md

-####  Get Enrolment for Patient  processing steps:
+####  Get AllergyIntolerance for Patient  processing steps:

-1. A FHIR Client sends a GET request  to the NES  *AllergyIntolerance* endpoint with  the 'patient' query parameter specifying the patient's NHI number
+1. A FHIR Client sends a GET request  to the MWS  *AllergyIntolerance* endpoint with  the 'patient' query parameter specifying the patient's NHI number
 2. The request is validated - ALT: Validation failure.
 Operation Outcome resource returned
-3. AllergyIntolerances for  this NHI are retrieved from the NES database
+3. AllergyIntolerances for  this NHI are retrieved from the MWS database
 4. A bundle of MwsAllergyIntolerance resources is returned to the client